Almost simplicial polytopes I. The lower and upper bound theorems: A lower bound theorem for almost simplicial polytopes

 and applying the lower bound for $f_{d-1}(P)$ yields, after dividing both sides by $2$, the desired lower bound $f_{d-2}(P)\ge \phi_{d-2}(d,n)-s$. \end{proof}

 We now turn our attention to characterizing the minimizers of Theorem~\ref{thm:LBT}.
 We start with some terminology and background.

 A proper subset $A$ of the vertices of a $d$-polytope $P$ is called a \emph{missing $k$-face} of $P$ if the cardinality of $A$ is $k+1$, the simplex on $A$ is not a face of $P$, but for any proper subset $B$ of $A$ the simplex on $B$ is a face of $P$.
-If $A$ is a missing $(d-1)$-face of $P$ then adding the simplex $A$ cuts $P$ into two $d$-polytopes $P_1, P_2$, glued along the simplex $A$.
+If $A$ is a missing $(d-1)$-face of $P$ (a.k.a. \emph{missing facet}) then adding the simplex $A$ cuts $P$ into two $d$-polytopes $P_1, P_2$, glued along the simplex $A$.
 We denote this operation by $P=P_1\# P_2$.
 Repeating this procedure on each $P_i$ until no piece $P_i$ contains a missing $(d-1)$-face results in a decomposition $P=P_1\# P_2\#\cdots\# P_t$, where intersections along missing $(d-1)$-faces of $P$ define the edges of a tree whose vertices are the $P_i$'s.
-Note that for $d\ge 3$ a decomposition of $P$ as above is uniquely defined; just insert all the missing $(d-1)$-faces.
 Call such a decomposition the \emph{prime decomposition} of $P$, and call each $P_i$ a \emph{prime factor} of $P$.
-Denote by $\Delta_P$ the polyhedral complex defined by the prime decomposition of $P$.
-Then a simplicial $d$-polytope $P$ is stacked if and only if all its prime factors are $d$-simplices.
-This definition immediately extends to polyhedral spheres where the operation $\#$ corresponds to the topological connected sum.
+See \cite[Sec.~3.8]{Kal94}.
+For $d\ge 3$ a prime decomposition of $P$ as above is uniquely defined; this statement follows from the following simple observation.

+\begin{lemma} Let $P$ be a $d$-polytope, $d\geq 3$.
+Then the intersection of any two missing facets of $P$ contains no interior point of $P$. \end{lemma} \begin{proof} Let $A$ and $B$ be two missing facets of a $P$ and assume by contradiction that $v$ is an interior point in the intersection of $A$ and $B$.
+Denote by $H_A$ (resp. $H_B$) the unique hyperplane containing $A$ (resp. $B$).
+As $d\ge 3$ the intersection of $H_A$ and $H_B$ contains a line $\ell$ through $v$.
+Consider the intersection $\ell\cap A\cap B$ and denote this segment by $[u,w]$.
+Then $v$ is interior to $[u,w]$.
+If $u$ is not on the boundary $\partial A$ of $A$, it must be on $\partial B$; but the first condition says that $u$ is interior to $P$ while the second condition says that $u$ is in $\partial P$, a contradiction.
+Thus, both $u$ and $w$ are in $\partial A \cap\partial B$.